Youngstown State University Housing Contract

 The Resident agrees to pay charges when assessed for Room damages or special housekeeping or maintenance services necessary due to misuse or abuse of the Room, furnishings or residence hall caused by the Resident, guests of the Resident, or other individuals in the Room or residence hall with the Resident’s consent.
 The Resident agrees to use Common Areas and other areas of the residence hall in a careful and proper manner, to cooperate in the common protection of property, and to advise the University of any deteriorated or hazardous conditions so timely repairs can be made.
 The Resident agrees to pay charges when assessed for Common Area damages or special housekeeping or maintenance services necessary due to misuse or abuse of Common Areas or equipment caused by the Resident, guests of the Resident or other individuals in the residence hall with the Resident’s consent.
 The Resident agrees to pay a pro rata share of any damages to the Common Areas and its furnishings, fixtures, walls, ceilings, floors, carpets, and doors unless the party solely responsible for such damages can be reasonably ascertained.
 All repairs must be made by the University.

 11. Right of Entry.
 The University affirms its respect for the Resident’s right to privacy in his or her Room, and will make a reasonable effort to provide notice before making periodic inspections.
-However, the University regards room entry for purposes of improvements, maintenance, cleaning, and recovery of unauthorized University property, and fire and safety inspections as necessary for the health and general welfare for all residents, and therefore, entry is agreed to and authorized by the Resident.
+However, the University regards room entry for purposes of improvements, maintenance, cleaning, recovery of unauthorized University property, alleged policy violations, and fire and safety inspections as necessary for the health and general welfare for all residents, therefore, entry is agreed to and authorized by the Resident.
 During an emergency, the University or University's representative may forcibly enter the Room.

 12. Resident Handbook.
 The Resident will receive a copy of the Resident Handbook during the initial move-in period.
 Additional copies are available as needed and can be found on the University’s website.
 It is the Resident’s responsibility to read, understand, and comply with all stated policies, procedures and regulations in the Resident Handbook.
 The Resident acknowledges that specific policies and procedures as set forth in the Resident Handbook include, but are not limited to, use of Service & Assistance Animals, University Network Access, response to Bed Bugs, response to Mold & Mildew, and an outline of the Student Conduct Process, and therefore the Resident will be held responsible for adherence to the aforementioned policies and procedures.
 In addition, the Resident, Resident's guests and others present in the Room with the Resident's consent shall strictly comply in all respects with regulations set forth in the Resident Handbook, which may be modified and supplemented by the University from time to time during the term of this Contract.
 If the Resident is found responsible for any violation of these regulations it will result in a referral to Student Conduct.
 Student Conduct sanctions may include removal from the Room, residence hall and/or suspension from the University.
 No credit of housing fees or security deposit is given if the Resident is removed for disciplinary reasons.